Stuycs-K/project03-final-9-dassers-chenn/PROPOSAL.md

 File Processes - we will create a chatlog.txt that will be appended with every new message and downloaded on the client of every computer
 Select with many clients - we will maintain a list of clients that have joined the chat to connect it with the server

-What algorithms and /or data structures you will be using, and how.

 # Intended pacing: